THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Salesforce has Binding Corporate Rules (BCR) approved by the French data protection authority.
 These are binding internal company regulations that legitimize the internal transfer of data to third countries outside the EU and the EEA.
 You can find details here: https://compliance.salesforce.com/en/salesforce-bcrs.

 The company is certified in accordance with the “EU-US Data Privacy Framework” (DPF).
 The DPF is an agreement between the European Union and the USA that is intended to ensure compliance with European data protection standards for data processing in the USA.
 Every company certified under the DPF undertakes to comply with these data protection standards.
-Further information on this can be obtained from the provider at the following link: https://www.dataprivacyframework.gov/participant/5959.
+Further information on this can be obtained from the company offering this service at the following link: https://www.dataprivacyframework.gov/participant/5959.

 Data Processing Agreement